nestjs-doctorGitHub

 Rule Scopes

-Rules have one of two scopes:
+Rules have one of three scopes:

 • File-scoped (default) — runs once per source file.
 Gets a RuleContext with the file's AST.